agarciaro/bootcamp-Desarrollo-Profesional-Backend-Spring/kafka/README.md

 # Spring Boot Microservices Demo

-A comprehensive microservices demonstration project built with Spring Boot 3.5.0 and Maven, designed for educational purposes in a bootcamp environment.
+A comprehensive microservices demonstration project built with Spring Boot 3.5.3, Spring Cloud 2025.0.0 and Maven, designed for educational purposes in a bootcamp environment.

 ## 🏗️ Architecture Overview